Skip to Content

 The Best Homemade Taco Seasoning

 Seven simple ingredients are blended together to create the best homemade taco seasoning.
-This recipe makes a bulk batch of seasoning to keep on hand in your pantry.
-It is low-sodium yet full of flavour.
+This recipe makes a bulk batch of seasoning to keep in your pantry.
+It is low-sodium yet full of flavor.
 You will never buy packaged taco seasoning again.

 A small jar of taco seasoning with a spoonful of seasoning on a table with cherry tomatoes and cilantro leaves.